-• The case manager and the LADO will consider the nature, content and context of the allegation and agree a course of action, including whether further information is needed.

-- The case manager may need to obtain relevant additional information, such as previous history, whether the child or their family have made similar allegations in the past and the staff member's current contact with children. - If the allegation is not demonstrably false and there is cause to suspect that a child is suffering or likely to suffer significant harm, the LADO will refer the case to Children's Social Work Services and ask them to convene a strategy discussion. - The LADO will consult the police if a criminal offence may have been committed.
-If the threshold for significant harm is not reached but a police investigation may be needed, the LADO will immediately inform the police. - If an investigation by Children's Social Work Services or the police is not necessary, the case manager and the LADO will discuss the options open to the school depending on the nature of the allegation and the evidence available.
-This will range from taking no further action to dismissal or a decision not to use the staff member's services in the future. - If the initial evaluation leads to no further action against the staff member concerned, the decision and justification should be recorded by both the case manager and the LADO.
+- The case manager and the LADO will consider the nature, content and context of the allegation and agree a course of action, including whether further information is needed. - The case manager may need to obtain relevant additional information, such as previous history, whether the child or their family have made similar allegations in the past and the staff member's current contact with children. - If the allegation is not demonstrably false and there is cause to suspect that a child is suffering or likely to suffer significant harm, the LADO will refer the case to Children's Social Work Services and ask them to convene a strategy discussion. - The LADO will consult the police if a criminal offence may have been committed.
+If the threshold for significant harm is not reached but a police investigation may be needed, the LADO will immediately inform the police. - If an investigation by Children's Social Work Services or the police is not necessary, the case manager and the LADO will discuss the options open to the school in the context of the school's Staff Code of Conduct, Disciplinary Rules and Disciplinary Process and taking in to account the nature of the allegation and the evidence available.
+This will range from taking no further action, to recording a low-level concern, to dismissal or a decision not to use the staff member's services in the future. - If the initial evaluation leads to no further action against the staff member concerned, the decision and justification should be recorded by both the case manager and the LADO.
 Agreement should be reached on what information should be put in writing to the individual and what action should follow, including informing the person who made the allegation originally.

-13 Persons to be notified:
+15 Persons to be notified: